Seul-se/couler/README.md

 # couler
 ### Stream-based high-performance RPC framework

-- couler is a simple and high-performance RPC framework.It use socket stream to transfer serilized object depends on protostuff.
+- couler is a simple and high-performance RPC framework.It use socket stream to transfer serilized object.
 - couler is so fast because of it is a pure RPC framework that has no extra features.
-- Based on protostuff, couler can be simple and fast.Easy to use.
+- couler can be simple and fast.Easy to use.

 ### How to use?